 - Keeping a healthy weight

-- Taking vitamins such as Vitamin B6, Vitamin B1, and Vitamin E
+- Taking vitamins, which are available to buy online, such as Vitamin B6, Vitamin B1, and Vitamin E

 - Using over-the-counter medications such as aspirin, acetaminophen, or ibuprofen